Justin-Insight/mymindteam.com/content/test/child/child-adhd-test.md

       if they:

-      * Fidget frequently and have a hard time sitting still.
+      * Often fidget when remaining seated is expected.&nbsp;

       * Have trouble concentrating on speakers or tasks for long periods of time.

       * Interrupt conversations often and have trouble waiting their turn.

-      * Act impulsively, especially when upset.
+      * Act impulsively.

       * Frequently lose important items, forget their school assignments and more.

+      * Experience strong emotions when expected to engage in tasks that require sustained effort (i.e. homework).
     button:
       enabled: false
       button_url: